Cori Dyke

-Coriana Janet Ruggiero Dyke (born September 20, 2000) is an American professional soccer player who plays as a right back for the Orlando Pride of the National Women's Soccer League (NWSL).
+Coriana Janet Ruggiero Dyke (born September 20, 2000) is an American professional soccer player who plays as a defender for the Orlando Pride of the National Women's Soccer League (NWSL).

-Dyke played college soccer for the Penn State Nittany Lions, earning Big Ten Defender of the Year honors in 2023.
-She was drafted by the Pride in the second round of the 2024 NWSL Draft and won the NWSL Shield and NWSL Championship in her rookie season.
+Dyke played college soccer for the Penn State Nittany Lions and was named Big Ten Defender of the Year in 2023.
+She was drafted by the Pride in the second round of the 2024 NWSL Draft, winning the NWSL Shield and NWSL Championship in her rookie season.

 Early life

 Dyke was born in San Jose, California, to Annette and Peter Dyke.
 She has an older sister, Camryn, who played college soccer at Notre Dame.
 Her family moved to Littleton, Colorado, when she was seven.
 She captained her club soccer teams in the academy programs of the Colorado Rush at the under-16/17 level and the Colorado Rapids at under-19.
 She was named United Soccer Coaches All-American in 2017 and second-team TopDrawerSoccer All-American in 2019.
 She attended Valor Christian High School and committed to Pennsylvania State University as a sophomore.